playX18/capyscheme/README.md

 - User-friendly: develop standard library and set of utilities to make using Scheme easier.
 - Interactive: Provide a REPL with auto-complete, debugger, disassembler etc.

+# R6RS/R7RS support

+Most of R6RS and R7RS-small should be "just working" apart from some bugs.
+There are still lots of untested procedures

 ## Thanks

 Big thanks to authors of [Larceny](https://github/larcenists/larceny), [Guile](https://www.gnu.org/software/guile/) and [Ypsilon](https://https://github.com/fujita-y/ypsilon).
 CapyScheme uses stdlib parts from all of them and takes inspiration from them.